jeffminlin/vmcnet/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+## Installation

+Python 3.9 is required, and a virtual environment is recommended.
+After cloning, use `pip install -e .` to install the package in editable/develop mode, or `pip install -e .[testing]` if planning on running tests.

+If running on a GPU, CUDA needs to be set up properly to work with JAX, and you will need to install the correct `jaxlib` wheel.
+See, e.g., https://github.com/google/jax#installation.

 ## Philosophy and usage

 This repository is built to serve two purposes:
 1. Provide a general python API for variational Monte Carlo calculations compatible with JAX, with a number of built-in neural network architectures for ready-use.
 2. Provide a command-line interface exposing a large number of options for more streamlined (but somewhat less custom) experimentation with architecture/optimization/sampling hyperparameters.

+This repository was built as a JAX port of an internal TensorFlow project started in 2019 which itself was initially inspired by the work of [David Pfau, James S. Spencer, Alexander G. D. G. Matthews, and W. M. C. Foulkes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033429).
+Their repository (and its own JAX branch) can be found [here](https://github.com/deepmind/ferminet).

 ### Python API

 The primary routine exposed by this repository which implements the VMC training loop is the [`train.vmc.vmc_loop`](https://github.com/jeffminlin/vmcnet/blob/master/vmcnet/train/vmc.py#L13) function.
+This function implements a very generic unsupervised training loop.
 A skeleton of a script which performs varational Monte Carlo would look something like:

 ```python
 import jax